Updated May 2021

 Chilangos opened 2019 on Harry Hines and just recently in Legacy Food Hall!
 It’s a hole-in-the-wall dive meets contemporary taco spot, and they're serving up fantastic street tacos and other fare.
 While you can’t beat any of the tacos they offer, the al pastor is unbeatable, as is the mushroom quesadilla!
 And they have fresh made aqua frescos and horchata to wash it all down!

-Off of 35 in Oak Cliff, sits a former-gas-station-turned-taqueria that serves some of the best homemade recipes!
-We fell in love with the al pastor tacos, which are to-die-for.
+Off of 35 in Oak Cliff, sits a former gas station-turned-taqueria that serves some of the best homemade recipes!
+We fell in love with the al pastor tacos, which are to die for.
 This off-the-beaten-path place has a lot of charm, and we love how dedicated the family is to the quality.
-They even came out and chatted with us when there and offered us some homemade, caramel-filling churros to end our meal, without even knowing we were with Dallasites101!
+They even came out and chatted with us when there and offered us some homemade, caramel-filling churros to end our meal!

 FUEL CITY

-Fuel City is a car wash that, yes, is also is one of the top taco spots in Dallas.
-Some Dallasites have long-claimed that Fuel City is THE top spot.
+Fuel City is a car wash that, yes, is also one of the top taco spots in Dallas.
+Some Dallasites have long claimed that Fuel City is THE top spot.
 While waiting for your tacos, you can drive through the $5 car wash and take advantage of the free vacuuming service.
-After you pick-up your tacos, you can hang out with the cattle out back while you eat.
+After you pick up your tacos, you can hang out with the cattle out back while you eat.

 SALSA LIMON

-Another spot with a taco that melts the cheese on the tortilla first - Salsa Limon’s El Capitan taco is divine with its Oaxaca-Jack cheese, picked cabbage, onion, cilantro and your choice of meat.
+Another spot with a taco that melts the cheese on the tortilla first - Salsa Limon’s El Capitan taco is divine with its Oaxaca-Jack cheese, pickled cabbage, onion, cilantro, and your choice of meat.
 This Fort Worth favorite also serves breakfast tacos ALL day and the horchata is the best we’ve had in Dallas!

 TROMPO